cambridge-cares/CitiesKG/agents/README.md

 After you get the correct artifact *blazegraph-jar-2.1.5.jar*, you can place it into the folder on your server in *C:\Program Files\Apache Software Foundation\Tomcat 9.0\lib*, this folder contains all the libraries provided by the server.

-If this step has not been done, the CityImportAgent might not work.
+If this step has not been done, you might get a `NoClassDefFoundError`.

 4. Additional dependencies used by agents are JPS_BASE_LIB and JPS_AWS are provided by the *TheWorldAvatar* (TWA) project.
 Both dependencies need to be compiled and installed to the .m2 repository.